maxwellpettit/docs-test/src/main/markdown/User Management/User Management.md

 Is this external or internal?

 ### Login
+?
   - When a functional subsystem requires a specific authorization the user of the system is prompted to login (link to different section)
   - The login process uses the commerce systems configured Authentication mechanism (link to different section)

+  __Do we want these pics.
+I thjink it damages the flow of the doc a little__
 ![alt-text](assets/user-login-user-id.png)

 ![alt-text](assets/user-login-user-password.png)